treslines/AndroidReduxTutorial/README.md

 ![alt text](https://github.com/treslines/AndroidReduxTutorial/blob/master/app/src/main/res/drawable/reduxtutorial.jpg "Redux Tutorial App")
 ___
 # Why shall i use the OO-Version?
-Well, the questions is not if you should use it or not. **It is much more the question:**
+Well, the question is not if you should use it or not. **It is much more about the question:**

 > *Is there a way to design my redux code in such a way, that my code complains with the Open-Close-Principle (OCP)?*